-Surely, heaps of LEGO fun won’t be a hard sell when you pitch your next family day out idea to the kids.
-LEGOLAND Discovery Centre Birmingham is an indoor LEGO-themed attraction which is especially designed for kids aged 3 to 12.
+Surely, heaps of LEGO fun won’t be a hard sell when you pitch your next family day out idea with the kids.
+LEGOLAND Discovery Centre Birmingham is an indoor LEGO-themed attraction which is specially designed for kids aged 3 to 12.

-6 zones, 4D cinema, rides, DUPLO Farm and ride-on LEGO cars - it’s not just an indoor play centre, it’s LEGO heaven!
-To be fair, even as a grown-up LEGO fan, you’re bound to enjoy the Master Builder classes, or spotting famous landmarks in the miniature version of Birmingham at MINILAND.
+6 zones, 4D cinema, rides, DUPLO Farm and ride-on LEGO cars – it’s not just an indoor play centre, it’s LEGO heaven!
+To be fair, even as a grown-up LEGO fan, you’re bound to enjoy the Master Builder classes or spot famous landmarks in the miniature version of Birmingham at MINILAND.
 The centre’s well worth a visit!